DEFRA/software-development-standards/guides/choosing_packages.md

-# Selecting packages and dependencies
+# Choosing packages and dependencies

 We use a lot of packages and dependencies in our services.
 Using an established package can be a great way to fix a problem or add a feature.
 It can be quicker and easier than writing the code from scratch.
 And it can make your application more consistent with other Defra services and industry standards.